lukmanulhakeem97/Continual-R2Plus1D/README.md

 # Continual-R2Plus1D
-A continual learning implementation of R(2+1)D action recognition method.
+A continual learning implementation of R(2+1)D action recognition method based on paper "PackNet: Adding Multiple Tasks to a Single Network by Iterative Pruning" https://arxiv.org/abs/1711.05769.

 Related works that refered: